 - Plaza, library, computer lab, gallery, cinema, auditorium, administration

-Composite Cafeforum interrogates properties of iconicity and legibility with the design of a cafeteria and cultural center in Mexico City.
+Cafeforum interrogates properties of iconicity and legibility with the design of a cafeteria and cultural center in Mexico City.
 Sitting on the linear Plaza Santo Domingo, the project deploys the “L” as an icon in the city.
-Through the aggregation of twelve L’s rotating and flipping to produce a line of curves and corners across the site, the project plays with the legibility of the L’s as singular figures and the composite whole as a singular form.
+Through the aggregation of a total of twelve L’s rotating and flipping to produce a line of curves and corners across the site, the project plays with the legibility of the L’s as singular figures and the composite whole as a singular form.

-Cafeteria seating occupies the ground level of the cafeforum, acting as an extension of the neighboring building’s market.
+Cafeteria seating occupies the ground level of the cafeforum, acting as an extension of the neighboring markethall.
 The upper level hosts additional seating as well as a library, computer lab, and administration.
 The underground houses two auditoriums and a sunken courtyard.
 Together the twelve L’s speak to ideas of iconicity in Mexico City through the erosion of the street wall and production of plaza-courtyards, engaging the relationships between public space, urban passage, and the performance of a cultural institution.